BaoDoanUit/Obsidian-Vault/Draft/High Performance Networking.md

 			"fontFamily": 3,
 			"text": "The many facets of Performance",
 			"rawText": "The many facets of Performance",
-			"baseline": 19,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "The many facets of Performance"
+			"originalText": "The many facets of Performance",
+			"lineHeight": 1.2,
+			"baseline": 19
 		},
 		{
 			"type": "text",